Being a digital nomad opens up the possibility of working and travelling all over the world.

 I was very lucky to be given the opportunity of a lifetime, to go and live in Morocco for three months.
 I packed my bags, grabbed my computer and off I went.
 The only thing I needed to enable me to work when I got there was a decent internet connection.

 Arriving in Marrakesh a vibrant bustling city, it was easy to connect to WiFi in cafes and my hotel.
-As a women travelling on her own I chose a well known hotel that was right next door to the coach station.
+As a woman travelling on her own I chose a well-known hotel that was right next door to the coach station.

 Image Source – By Tak

-I happily walked around Marrakesh on my own and felt safe, as there were many tourists, and friendly locals, and like anywhere in the world if you keep your belongs safe and don’t go to quiet out of the way places on your own, you should be just fine.
+I happily walked around Marrakesh on my own and felt safe, as there were many tourists and friendly locals, and like anywhere in the world if you keep your belongs safe and don’t go too quiet out of the way places on your own, you should be just fine.

-I’ve not been to Casablanca the commercial capital, or Rabat the actual Capital city of Morocco where the King of Morocco lives, but from what everyone told me Marrakesh is more popular for a reason, it has so much more character especially in the Medina.
+I’ve not been to Casablanca the commercial capital, or Rabat the actual Capital city of Morocco where the King of Morocco lives, but from what I’ve been told Marrakesh is more popular anyway, and for good reason!
+Visit the media and you will be blessed with so much character and a true Moroccan experience.

-Personally my favourite place in Morocco is Essaouira, so I headed down there next.
-As well as blogging I love working with animals and have been a number of times to Essaouira now with the charity Help The Street Animals Of Morocco (HSAM).
+Personally, my favourite place in Morocco is Essaouira, so I headed West to the beautiful seaside town.
+As well as blogging I love working with animals and have visited Essaouira a number of times with the charity Help The Street Animals Of Morocco (HSAM).

-Unfortunately in many countries all over the world people have not got the money or resources to care for and sterilise animals, so HSAM are essential to the street animals wellbeing.
+Unfortunately, in many countries all over the world, people do not have the money or resources to care for and sterilise animals, so HSAM is essential to the street animals wellbeing.

 Image Source – By Goggins World

-Tourists love the character of the port, and love the street animals, over the years it has become a very popular tourist destination and if like me you only speak English it’s not a problem at all, as so many people not only speak Moroccan Arabic, they also speak French and English.
+Tourists love the character of the port and love the street animals too.
+Over the years it has become a very popular tourist destination and if like me you only speak English it’s not a problem at all, as so many people not only speak Moroccan Arabic, they also speak French and English.